EliasWatson/blog/src/content/post/jj_rebase_rename.md

     ├─╯  Edit A & B
     ○  tsokkvqk ewatson@example.com 2025-05-23 09:57:54 old-main 9d9a3630

-Now we repeat the same steps for the next rev.
+Now we repeat the same steps for the next change.

     $ jj new
     Working copy  (@) now at: srqvwpll 671820eb (empty) (no description set)